 Sometimes you can’t believe the words are coming from your mouth.
 “I sound just like my Dad” you think to yourself with a slight bit of fear.
 Then, you remember you are the Dad now.
 A different set of priorities now rest at your feet.
 You are the responsible one now.
 Discipline and guidance have now been reassigned to your department.
 You step up to the plate and you deliver, because that is what a good man does.

 Time moves like a bullet train.
 Even Christmas sneaks up on you like a fleet-footed time bandit.
 There is always something else that needs done and somewhere else you need to be.
 Then, you see those big brown eyes staring up at you.
 The only place you know you will be is right where they want you to be.
-You slap the time bandit upside his head and you sit down and play Candyland.
-A good Dad knows the meaning of the phrase “time well wasted.”

 Sure with your money you would love to upgrade the golf clubs.
 That 80 inch hi-def at Best Buy taunts you every time you walk by it.
 But you leave those items in your dreams.
 Or on a “wish list” that gets larger every month.
 You work hard so your family has the things they need.
 Luxuries are for them when possible.
 College funds, insurance and retirement plans are where you have your spending sprees now.
-For some money pointers, here are Quick Ways to Trim your Budget.

-6. The Dream Job
+6. Your Dream Job

-7. The Cool Factor
+7. Being Cool

-8. The Rabid Fan
+8. The Fan

 10. Spreading Their Wings